 The level 1 and level 2 CE protectors are for the same reason, which is protection.
 They keep your elbows, forearms, knees, lower legs, shoulders, chest, and back away from injuries during an accident.

 But when you compare CE level 1 vs. 2, you will realize that level 2 is better.
-The level 2 CE protector does more protection than level 1.
+Still, you can wear the level 1 for short road trips.